 - 2. Type the data in the following fields: - IP Auto Configuration: In the drop-down menu, select either None or DHCP to be your network protocol.
-Default is None. - IP Address: Network address for this unit. - Subnet Mask: Subnet mask for the network where this unit will reside. - Gateway IP Gateway: Default gateway for this unit. - 3.
-Select the Mode from the Mode drop-down menu.
-Default is Auto.
+The default is DHCP.
+If DHCP is unavailable, the device will use the last IP entered, such as the default factory setting of 192.168.0.192. - IP Address: Network address for this unit. - Subnet Mask: Subnet mask for the network where this unit will reside. - Gateway IP Gateway: Default gateway for this unit.

-- 4. Type the Domain Name in the Domain field. - 5.
+- 3. Select the Mode from the Mode drop-down menu.
+Default is Auto. - 4.
+Type the Domain Name in the Domain field. - 5.
 Type the Unit Name in the Unit Name field. - 6.
 In the Ports section: - Type 5000 or another port number in the CSC Port field. - Type 5000 or another port number in the Discovery Port field. - 7.
 Click OK.

-Dominion SX displays either a confirmation or error page.
+SX displays either a confirmation or error page.

-- Click OK when the confirmation window appears.
-After the confirmation page, Dominion SX automatically disconnects to update the configuration then restarts. - Remove the crossover cable between the SX unit and your computer. - 3.
+- 1. Click OK when the confirmation window appears.
+After the confirmation page, SX automatically disconnects to update the configuration then restarts. - 2.
+Remove the crossover cable between the SX unit and your computer. - 3.
 Connect one end of a straight-through Cat 5 cable to the SX. - 4.
 Connect the other end of the cable to the network. - 5.
 Use the newly assigned IP Address to access your SX unit.